Lavu1807/Shopzie/my-app/README.md

-# Me-Shopz - E-Commerce Platform
+# Me-Shopz - E-Commerce Platform (Next.js App)

-A full-stack e-commerce web application that enables shopkeepers to list, manage, and sell products online, while customers can browse, purchase, and track orders.
+This is the Next.js 16 application for Me-Shopz.
+The app has been migrated from TypeScript to JavaScript using `.jsx` pages and `next.config.js`.

 ## Features